wiremoons/wiremoons.github.io/_posts/2020-12-19-Ada-Language-Introduction.md

 ## Background

-While exploring different computer programing langauges on the *Rosetta Code* web site, I came across a language called [Ada](http://rosettacode.org/wiki/Category:Ada).
+While exploring different computer programming languages on the *Rosetta Code* web site, I came across a language called [Ada](http://rosettacode.org/wiki/Category:Ada).
 The syntax looked interesting, and the code while a bit more verbose than I was used to, was understandable, and looked logical and well formed.
 I was intrigued!

 So started a new journey of learning and exploration &mdash; primarily out of curiosity to start with.
 I found quite a few online resources and started to read.
 Consequently, for most of 2020 I have spent quite a bit of time learning more about the Ada language, and so far it has been an enjoyable journey!

 Ada is a well used language, although due to the nature and purpose of many of its programs, there is a not a massive amount of 'open source' code, at least to the same extent as *C*, *Python*, *Java*, or *Rust*.
 Nonetheless, if you look, it can be found, and what is about is normally of very good quality, and written by people who are just as passionate and helpful.

 Below is a brief introduction for the Ada language.
-There are plently of other overviews about, but these are the key points I noted.
+There are plenty of other overviews about, but these are the key points I noted.

 ## About the Ada Language

-Ada is a general purpose compiled systems programing language.
+Ada is a general purpose compiled systems programming language.
 Ada is heavily used in embedded real-time systems, many of which are safety critical.
 While Ada is and can be used as a general-purpose language, it will also really shine in low-level applications such as:

 * Embedded systems with low memory requirements;
 * Situations where no garbage collector is allowed;